leligdon/Intro-to-TDM/_sources/README.md

 You can also clone this repository and run the examples in a local Jupyter Notebook environment.
 Please keep in mind that this project is in a beta phase and both the notebooks and client code may change frequently.
-If you have created your own notebooks, or used the client code in some way, we would like to hear about it.
+If you have created your own notebooks or used the client code in some way, we would like to hear about it.
 Please let us know either here via Github issues or by emailing tdm@ithaka.org.

 To install the client run the following.

 * `python -m pip install -r requirements.txt`
-* `python src/tdm_client.py install`

 Some of the examples use [nltk](https://www.nltk.org/) model files.
 Download these with: